Reviews from Authors

 "A wonderfully written thriller with Big Sky country as a setting."

 "His tale has something of the spirit of Hemingway stories.
-His spare prose seems designed to
+His spare prose seems designed to step out of the way but is arresting in itself."

 - Kirkus Reviews